P.O. Box 6015

 Art News is a weekly email newsletter that includes information on upcoming arts events, exhibits, classes, and cultural activities.
 Subscribe to receive Art News here.

-The city supports local arts agencies through annual and quarterly funding, with awards made in competitive review processes.
+The city supports local arts agencies through annual and small request funding, with awards made in competitive review processes.
 About a fourth of the Office of Cultural Affairs' annual budget is allocated to education and presentation projects of local arts organizations, including exhibits, performances, in-school programming and workshops.
-Quarterly opportunities, called “Small Requests,” allow arts organizations to apply for up to $750 to support new and unique programming on an ongoing basis throughout the year.
+Other funding opportunities, called “Small Requests,” allow arts organizations to apply for up to $750 to support new and unique programming on an ongoing basis throughout the year.

 The Office of Cultural Affairs underwrites year-round radio and print advertising to assist local arts agencies with publicity and to raise public awareness about the variety of arts opportunities available to citizens and visitors.